… is your misunderstanding of the concept of planning.

 Whenever you make a plan that eventually doesn’t work, and you blame the plan, or you blame yourself for making that plan, or you dismiss planning altogether, you are acting from a position of helplessness.
 And helplessness never… helps.

 It is solely your responsibility to make a realistic plan and follow it to completion.
-So leave the plan alone, it is not guilty.
-It is a tool.
-Like any tool, it hasn’t got any power of its own.
-Like a hammer won’t nail two pieces of wood by itself, your plan won’t work, if you don’t use it properly.
+A plan is a tool, and, like any other tool, it hasn’t got any power of its own.
+Like a hammer won’t nail two pieces of wood by itself, your plan won’t work if you don’t use it properly.